-BEST Medicine is open to students in grades 6-12 at any public, private, parochial, or home school.
-All BEST Medicine projects should include an engineering approach to solve a medical problem.
+BEST Medicine is open to students in grades 6-12 at any public, private, parochial, or homeschool.
+BEST Medicine projects should use engineering to solve a medical problem.

 Students may only submit one project to BEST Medicine.
 Students cannot resubmit a previous year’s project unless it has been substantially expanded and redeveloped.

-Group or team projects are accepted at BEST Medicine.
-Teams can have up to 4 students.
-A larger team can enter with the approval of the event director.
+Team projects are accepted at BEST Medicine with teams up to 4 students.
+A larger team may enter with the approval of the BEST Medicine Chair.